While the island of Guam is smaller than many major cities, it is nonetheless a great place to be if you consider yourself to be a foodie.

-The locals are friendly and will always be happy to tell you more about fruits that you might be unfamiliar with.
-Even fruits that you’ve had back home, such as bananas and pineapples, taste much better from these stalls.
+The locals are friendly and will always be happy to tell you more about fruits you might be unfamiliar with.
+Even fruits that you’ve had back home, like bananas and pineapples, taste much better from these stalls.

-Many of the more familiar fruits you’ll find are from unique heritage strains and sourced from small farms rather than from the gigantic plantations that supply cities around the world.
+Many of the more familiar fruits you’ll find are from unique heritage strains and sourced from small farms rather than the gigantic plantations that supply cities worldwide.